sorayori/custom-subs/README.md

 |HEYA CAMP|JP BD|asenshi|Minor|Yes|Minor (All lines checked)|Minor|Yes, for ED|
 |YURU CAMP Bonus (Trike EP)|JP BD|Hikki|Major (every line)|N/A|All lines|All relevant signs|N/A|

 These releases include signs and songs only versions if the BD's I own have English dubs.
-Some have been adjusted to suit the differences (for example, VE's English dub had a few extra insert songs not present in the JP dub), but most are simply versions where the lines for dialog have been removed.
+Some have been adjusted to suit the differences if it was a quick job (for example, VE's English dub had a few extra insert songs not present in the JP dub), but most are simply versions where the lines for dialog have been removed.

 ## How to use these files
 Use MKVToolNix's "Multiplexer" tab to combine/mux your encode with the relevant ".ass" sub file/s (required), all fonts (required), chapter xml if applicable, and cover.jpg if desired.
 Once started, the muxing process is as fast as your HDD, so in some cases it will only take a second or two.